Technology

 NOBU is not machine learning.
 It's not anomaly detection.
 It doesn't learn "normal" from historical data and flag deviations.

-Problems tend to emerge in the regions where the model is most uncertain.
+Problems tend to emerge in the places conventional monitoring isn't looking.
 By the time readings cross a conventional threshold, NOBU has usually been tracking the drift for some time.

 No training phase